muun/recovery/README.md

 ## About

-You can use this tool to swipe all the balance in your muun account to an address of your choosing.
+You can use this tool to swipe all the funds in your muun account to an address of your choosing.

 To do this you will need:
 * The recovery code, that you set up when you created your muun account
 * The two encrypted private keys that you exported from your muun wallet
-* A destination bitcoin address where all your funds will be sent
+* A destination Bitcoin address where all your funds will be sent

 ## Setup